Joyce Mpanga: Career

 Mpanga began her career as a teacher at Makerere College in 1958 and deputy headmistress of Gayaza High School in 1962.
 During her time in Makerere, Mpanga was elected onto the Uganda Legislative Council in 1960.
-Mpagna left for England in exile a year after the 1966 attack of Lubiri and returned to Uganda in 1972.
+Mpanga left for England in exile a year after the 1966 attack of Lubiri and returned to Uganda in 1972.
 While in England, she was an elementary school teacher.

 In 1988, Mpanga became Uganda's first Minister of Women in Development and was succeeded by Gertrude Byekwaso Lubega.
 The following year, she was named Minister of State for Primary Education and held this position until 1991.
 Apart from serving in the cabinet of Uganda, Mpanga was also a Member of Parliament for the Mubende District from 1996 to 2001.
 In between her political positions, she took part in the rewriting of the Constitution of Uganda in 1995.
-In 2009, Mpanga became a member of the Lukiiko for Buwekula and is a representative of women for Buganda's parliament since 2011.
+In 2009, Mpanga became a member of the Lukiiko for Buwekula and was a representative of women for Buganda's parliament since 2011.

 Personal life

 Mpanga was married with two children.
 Her grandson is a rapper and spoken word artist George the Poet.

+Mpanga died on 18 November 2023, at the age of 89.